Arkiralor/PlayNRecordArm/README.md

 The mechanism will be implemented in Arduino, the coding for the brain will be done in the proprietary Arduino language which happens to be a subset of C/C++.
 The main algorithm will be as follows:

 			//Check button status
 			if(record button is pressed)
 				while the button is pressed
 		    			if(500ms has passed since the last reading) store Z-axis rotation to Z[i]
 						store Y-axis rotation to Y[i]
 			else if(play button is pressed)
 				for(i between 0 and posrec)
 					send Z[i] to base servo.
 					send Y[i]*0.6666 to shoulder servo.
 					send -Y[i]*0.3333 to elbow servo. //elbow and shoulder are vertically mirrored.

 3.1 PROBLEMS ENCOUNTERED DURING IMPLEMENTATION

 1. Servomotors getting stuck

 This as initially thought to be cause by the less than ideal power delivery, it was later found out that it was caused by the shoddy construction of frame.
 This was rectified by disassembling the frame and polishing the surfaces with a sandpaper sheet and enlarging the joint holes with a 2mm drill bit.

  2. Servomotors moving in jerked sequences

 This is due to the fact that the sampling rate is not equal to the playback rate.
 The sampling rate has to be low as the 8-bit microprocessor used by the Arduino simply doesn’t have enough memory available to have store a high resolution sampling of the movements.
 In future implementations, an EEPROM module to increase the available memory would be preferable.

  3. Gyro readings experiencing drift

 Gyro drift is a universal problems in all IMU modules that contain a gyroscopic sensor.
 As discussed above, this is due to slight imperfections in the RAW data sent by the sensor that are compounded over time by the integration function.
 This can be eliminated or at least mitigated by using either a Complimentary Filter or a Kalman Filter.
 In our case, we have deployed a complimentary filter which reduces to gyro drift to a almost insignificant amount.

   4. Power delivery

 When the servos were directly powered from the Arduino, it was observed that the board wasn’t able to deliver enough current to both the IMU and the set of servos.
 This was rectified by leaving the IMU powered by the Arduino and powering the servos by a dedicated 5V/2.8Amp line.

   5. Apparent Freezing of the Serial Monitor

 The serial monitor is used to check the status of this deployment i.e, whether the mechanism is in recording mode or playback mode.
 During initial implementation, the Arduino apparently froze with the serial monitor becoming unresponsive after the calibration stage.
 During this stage, the baud rate was set to 9600baud/sec which, with 1 reading only containing 1 bit was equal to 9600bps of 9.6kbps.
 Which was apparently not high enough of a bandwidth to accommodate this deployment.
 This was rectified by increasing the baud rate to 2’000’000 baud/sec which would be equal to:

 		(((2000000*1)/8)/1024) bytes/sec.

 This value is equal to 244.14kBps.

-  3.2 RESULTS
-Movement Induced	Movement Induced	Observations
-Move the arm to 90 degrees and back along the Z-axis in a back-and-forth motion.
-The base servo i.e, the servo corresponding to the Z-axis moves back and forth, emulating the motion induced by the operator1.
-The movement along the Z-axis seems to be smooth and errors seem to be well within the expected range (+/- 15 degrees, Move the arm up by 45 degrees and then down to 45 degrees below the standard position set at 90 degrees along the Y-axis.
-The servos corresponding to the Y-axis are the shoulder and the elbow.
-The movement induced seems to be abrupt and not very accurate.
-Instead of the full 90 degrees of motion (+45 to -45), the arm only moves a few degrees within the neighbourhood of 30 degrees2.
-The movement along the Y-axis seems to be erroneously passed to the joints.
-This can either be due to the servos not being able to provide the necessary torque to overcome the friction between the joints or the ratio of movement between the joints decided by us being inaccurate.
-Move the arm diagonally between (+45, -45) and (-45, +45) 	As observed in the first experiment, the Z-axis component of the diagonal motion runs smoothly.
-The Y-axis component of the motion is jagged and not at all accurate.
-Also, the system breaks down the diagonal movement to its Z-axis and Y-axis components.
-First the Z-axis movement is played for a given sample, then the Y-axis movement is played.
-The Y-axis rotation is problematic and not at all acceptable.
-Move the arm diagonally between
-(-45, +45) and (+45,
--45)	As movement induced as the case above.
-Y-axis movement only reduced to a total range of 30 degrees at most.
-The Y-axis rotation is problematic and not at all acceptable.

-During testing, we found that although the arm did indeed follow the points traced by the arm in the recording phase, instead of a smooth motion it followed a jagged path between two sampled points along the traced path by breaking the shortest distance between the current point and the succeeding point into it’s X-component and Y-component.
-The resultant vector could be found by taking X=0.002*0.5, Y=0.002*0.5 and finding the cross product of the two, as they are to be treated essentially as vectors at this point (0.002 sec is the amount of time taken by the SG90 to complete 1 degree of rotation along its axis at 4.8V DC).

 REFERENCES